ConnorAndersonLarson/PlanetParty/README.md

 4. Run `npm install` to compile the React application.
 5. Run `npm start` to see the app running locally.
 6. Run `<your text editor> .` to see the code in your text editor.
-7. Run `npm run cypress` to see open Cypress and see all the tests.
+7. Run `npm run cypress` to open Cypress and see all the tests.

 ## Functionality